What is Street Wheelie?

 Primary Point Sources:

-- Wheelie Duration: Longer wheelies = more points (this is the main source)
+- Wheelie Duration: Longer continuous wheelies = exponentially more points

-- Checkpoints: Hit every checkpoint for score multipliers
+- Checkpoint Collection: Each checkpoint provides score multipliers

-- Distance Covered: Points accumulate with distance traveled while wheelie-ing
+- Distance Traveled: Points accumulate based on distance covered while wheelie-ing

-- Upgrade income boost early - this multiplies all future point earnings
+- Upgrade income boost first - Multiplies all future earnings (best ROI)

-- Use Country Roads for grinding - long flat stretches perfect for point farming
+- Use Country Roads for point grinding - Long straightaways are ideal

-Upgrade Priority: Income boost → Speed → Power.
-This combination accelerates progression significantly.
+Optimal Upgrade Order: Income Boost → Speed → Power.
+This sequence maximizes your earning potential.

 Q: Can I play Street Wheelie on mobile devices?

-If mobile is your only option, it’s absolutely playable—just expect a steeper learning curve for mastering the balance point.
+If mobile is your only option, it’s absolutely playable—just expect a steeper learning curve and focus on shorter, more controlled wheelies initially rather than trying for long-distance records right away.

 Q: How do I handle terrain changes like ramps, bumps, and hills during wheelies?

-A: Terrain management separates good riders from great ones.
-Here’s the technique for each:
+A: Terrain adaptation is what separates good riders from great ones.
+Here are the proven techniques:

-- Resume normal angle immediately after clearing the obstacle
+- After clearing: Resume normal balance angle immediately

 Downhill Sections:

-- Reduce Up Arrow input frequency—gravity helps maintain the wheelie
+- Reduce Up Arrow input - gravity assists with maintaining the wheelie

-- Watch for over-rotation since gravity pulls you backward on descents
+- Watch for over-rotation - gravity pulls you backward on descents

-- Increase Up Arrow tap frequency to compensate for gravity pulling the front wheel down
+- Increase Up Arrow frequency - counteract gravity pulling the front wheel down

-Pro Tip: The key is anticipation.
-Scan ahead constantly and make preventative adjustments before reaching terrain changes.
-Reactive corrections usually come too late.
+Critical Tip: Anticipation is everything.
+Scan 2-3 seconds ahead and make preventative adjustments before reaching terrain changes.
+Reactive corrections after you hit an obstacle are usually too late and cause crashes.

 Every expert rider was once a beginner.
 Start your Street Wheelie adventure today and master the art of balance, throttle control, and street riding finesse! 🏍️